Minyahel/quicwork/developmentNotes.md

 * Implementing the basics of the react app so I can better understand how to structure the back-end
 * Working on the getting posts and displaying them logic
 * investigating how referencing will affect modeling choice (no relevant information found at the moment)
+* Adding a middle-ware pre-save to post to fetch username and making some changes to post schema as well
+* working on delete post route
+* need to reconsider how router are programmed and which ones can be compiled into one